Paul Moss (American football)

-Paul Moss (October 2, 1908 – May 25, 1999) was a professional American football player who played wide receiver for two seasons for the Pittsburgh Pirates and the St. Louis Gunners.
+Paul Moss (October 2, 1908 – May 25, 1999) was an American professional football player who was a wide receiver for two seasons with the Pittsburgh Pirates and the St. Louis Gunners.

 An outstanding athlete, he excelled in multiple sports at Terre Haute's Gerstmeyer Tech High School, before becoming a multi-sport athlete for the Purdue Boilermakers.

 While at Purdue, Moss was twice named All-American (1931, 1932), he was a 2x All-B10 End & a 3-time (1930–32) letterman.
 He appeared in the 1933 East-West Shrine Game before being drafted by the Pirates of the NFL.
 He also played baseball for two seasons (1931, 1932).

 He appeared in 10 games as a rookie and led the NFL in Receiving Yards (283 yds), he had 13 catches for a 28.3 yd/catch average and scored twice.

 He spent the 1934 season with the St. Louis Gunners.

 After his professional football career ended, he played at least one year (1935) in the Three-I League for his hometown Terre Haute Tots.